kbroschke/spoticord/README.md

 - create run-script with Spotify credentials for librespot (TODO: create template)
 - create config-file with Discord's and Spotify's API tokens (TODO: create template)
 - start bot with ```node .```
-  - If your bot is running on an remote server I recommend using screen to run the bot in an detached seesion

 ## Usage